Co-dfns/Co-dfns/LIMITATIONS.md

 * Dyadic Transpose does not permit duplicate axes
 * Rotate (⌽ or ⊖) works over scalar left arguments only
 * Dyadic Reduce (/ and ⌿) with negative left arguments are not supported
-* Reductions with intermediate types different from the result type will not work
 * Replicate First (⌿) is not supported
 * Expand (\ and ⍀) is not supported
 * Laminate (⍪[N]) is supported in special cases only